-The subscriber device SHOULD support Wi-Fi Alliance certified WPA and WPA2 interfaces per [WPA] with EAP per [RFC 3576] for a secure over the air connection to the visited network.
-The subscriber device, visited network

-Wi-Fi GW, and AAA proxy SHOULD support [IEEE 802.11i] and [IEEE 802.1X] EAP authentication methods as supported by [WPA].
+The subscriber device SHOULD support Wi-Fi Alliance certified WPA and WPA2 interfaces per [WPA] with EAP per [RFC 5176] for a secure over the air connection to the visited network.
+The subscriber device, visited network Wi-Fi GW, and AAA proxy SHOULD support [IEEE 802.11i] and [IEEE 802.1X] EAP authentication methods as supported by [WPA].
 These are the minimum requirements for security.

-The subscriber device MUST allow the operator to set the multi-operator secure SSID to a higher priority network selection than the multi-operator clear SSID when the client supports an operator configured connection manager.
+The subscriber device MUST allow the operator to set the secure SSID to a higher priority network selection than the clear SSID when the client supports an operator configured connection manager.

-The visited network Wi-Fi GW SHOULD, as configured by the visited network operator, provide a secured SSID with a multi-operator secure SSID name to provide subscriber traffic encryption over the air interface to operator configured WPA and WPA2 enabled clients.
+The visited network Wi-Fi GW SHOULD, as configured by the visited network operator, provide a secured SSID to provide subscriber traffic encryption over the air interface to operator configured WPA and WPA2 enabled clients.
+The secured SSID name may indicate the brand name of the cable operator operating the Wi-Fi access network.
+Alternatively, an SSID name common to all roaming partner networks may be used.
 If configured to do so by the operator, the Wi-Fi GW secure SSID MUST support AES per (recommended) or TKIP per [WPA].
 Authentication alternatives via the secure SSID are contained in the sections below.